162nd Attack Squadron: F-100 Super Sabre

-In the spring of 1970, the F-84F Thunderstreaks were sent to Davis-Monthan AFB for storage, the squadron receiving Vietnam War veteran F-100D/F Super Sabres.
+In the spring of 1970, the F-84F Thunderstreaks were sent to Davis-Monthan Air Force Base for storage, the squadron receiving Vietnam War veteran North American F-100D/F Super Sabres.
 Concentration on the qualifications of aircrews, munitions load crews and the attainment of a C-3 combat readiness rating were the primary objectives for 1971.
 The squadron achieved C-3 on 30 August, a "first" for F-100D-equipped Air Guard units.
-January 1972 saw the squadron in extensive practice for their pending 9th Air Force Operational Readiness Inspection (ORI).
+January 1972 saw the squadron in extensive practice for their pending Ninth Air Force Operational Readiness Inspection (ORI).
 The ORI was conducted in March and the 9th Air Force did not agree with the unit's C-3 rating.
 A retake was scheduled in June, with the 162nd coming away with the TAC-confirmed rating of C-1, the first F-100D squadron to achieve this feat.

-During April 1973, the squadron participated in "Gallant Hand '73," a large-scale U.S. Readiness Command Joint Forces Training exercise at Fort Hood, Texas.
+During April 1973, the squadron participated in Gallant Hand 73, a large-scale U.S. Readiness Command Joint Forces Training exercise at Fort Hood, Texas.
 Flying a 98 percent sortie rate.
-In August, the 162nd took part in another joint training exercise called Operation Ember Dawn/Punch Card XIX at Eielson AFB, Alaska.
+In August, the 162nd took part in another joint training exercise called Operation Ember Dawn/Punch Card XIX at Eielson Air Force Base, Alaska.
 In October, the TAC Unit Achievement Award was received for the fourth consecutive time, and the General Frank P. Lahm Air Safety Trophy was awarded for the second consecutive year.

 31 May 1974 saw the 162nd's accident-free flying streak end at 69 months when a pilot was forced to eject from his out-of-control F-100D.
 The unit participated in "Sentry Guard Strike V" at Volk Field, Wisconsin during 13–27 July the same year.
-In September 1975, the 162nd was selected as a replacement for another unit to participate in NATO's "Reforger '75" Cornet Razor exercise at Ramstein AB, West Germany as part of a series of NATO exercises called "Autumn Forge."
+In September 1975, the 162nd was selected as a replacement for another unit to participate in NATO's Reforger 75 Cornet Razor exercise at Ramstein Air Base, West Germany as part of a series of NATO exercises called "Autumn Forge."
 Deploying thirteen F-100D aircraft, 162nd pilots provided close air support as the aggressor in exercise "Captain Trek," flying 121 sorties with 198 hours of flying time.

 January 1976 saw the unit preparing for Operation Snowbird and the pending April ORI.
 "Snowbird" was conducted at Davis-Monthan AFB, Arizona. and was designed to give pilots favorable weather locations for clear weather flying opportunities.
 To provide its pilots with proficiency for real combat conditions, the 162nd took part in "Red Flag 77-9."
 Captain Edward J. Mechenbier, a former Vietnam War POW, was selected as the outstanding fighter pilot for 1977.